Lucy-Glanville-Brown/rock-paper-scissors/README.md

     * Rules for the game showing rock beat scissors, scissors beats paper and paper beats rock

-    * How quickly you can beat the comptuter instructions on how to use the timer
+    * How quickly you can beat the computer instructions on how to use the timer

 ### Strategy
 My goal in the design was to include minimalist but useful information with eye catching images.
 This website is aimed to attract all demographics with an interest in playing a quick simple game.